svrdoljak-margins/backend-samples/docs/coding-standard.md

 ### Files

 - Use camelCase for file names.
-- Files should have prefixes based what they do
+- Files should have suffixes based what they do

   ```typescript
   // Example